Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Methodology: Embedding in CMJ branching process

 \section{Methodology: Embedding in CMJ branching process}

-To prove the results presented in Section~\ref{sec:results}, we make use of a technique where one `embeds' a random discrete process into a continuous-time branching process, a Crump-Mode-Jagers (CMJ) branching process to be exact.
+To prove the results presented in Section~\ref{sec:results}, we make use of a technique where one `embeds' a random discrete process into a Crump--Mode-Jagers (CMJ) continuous-time branching process.
 The random discrete structure is then equal in distribution to the CMJ branching process, when viewed at certain stopping times, whilst the CMJ branching process in continuous time provides more analytical advantages compared to the discrete process.